Bedford–Stuyvesant, Brooklyn: 19th century

 In 1800, Bedford was designated one of the seven districts of the Town of Brooklyn, and, in 1834, it became part of the seventh and ninth wards of the newly incorporated City of Brooklyn.
 With the building of the Brooklyn and Jamaica Railroad in 1833, along Atlantic Avenue, Bedford was established as a railroad station near the intersection of current Atlantic Avenue and Franklin Avenues.
 In 1836, the Brooklyn and Jamaica Railroad was taken over by the Long Island Rail Road (LIRR), which in 1878 would gain a connection to the Brooklyn, Flatbush and Coney Island Railway's northern terminal.
 The Weeksville subsection, founded in 1838, was recognized as one of the first, free African-American communities in the United States.

 The present street grid was laid out in 1835, as shown by the Street Commissioners map of 1839, and the blocks were divided into lots.
-The new street grid led to the abandonment of the Brooklyn and Jamaica Turnpike in favor of a continuation of Brooklyn's Fulton Street, though the lands for the street grid were not sold to the City of Brooklyn until 1852.
+The new street grid led to the abandonment of the Brooklyn and Jamaica Turnpike in favor of a continuation of Brooklyn's Fulton Street.
+The lands for the street grid were sold to the City of Brooklyn in 1852.
 When Charles C. Betts purchased Maria Lott's tract of land the same year, this marked the end of two centuries of Dutch patrimonial holdings.
-Most of the streets were not opened until the 1860s, at which point Bedford–Stuyvesant's streets were named after prominent figures in American history.
+Most of the streets were opened in the 1860s, at which point Bedford–Stuyvesant's streets were named after prominent figures in American history.

 The Dripps Map of 1869 shows that the area was still largely rural with a few freestanding houses mostly on MacDonough Street.
 The real development of the district began slowly at first, accelerating between 1885 and 1900, and gradually tapering off during the first two decades of the 20th century.

-In 1857, the City of Brooklyn acquired part of the estate of Tunis Johnson (grandson of Jeremiah Johnson) to establish a public park.
+In 1857, the City of Brooklyn acquired part of the estate of Tunis Johnson, grandson of Jeremiah Johnson, to establish a public park.
 The park was opened in 1871, named Tompkins Park after Daniel D. Tompkins.
 In 1985 it was renamed Herbert Von King Park after the local community leader.